10xdev4u-alt/cn-notes/07_Unit1_Topic07_Networks_Under_Attack.md

            |  Server  |
            +----------+
 ```
-Because the attack traffic comes from thousands of different IP addresses, it is very difficult to distinguish from legitimate traffic and block effectively.
+Because the attack traffic comes from thousands of different sources, it is very difficult to block.

+### c.
+Man-in-the-Middle (MitM) Attack
+In a MitM attack, the attacker secretly positions themselves between two communicating parties.
+- **How it works:** The attacker intercepts the communication, relaying messages between the two parties and making them believe they are talking directly to each other.
+- **Threat:** The attacker can eavesdrop on the entire conversation (violating confidentiality) and even alter the messages in transit (violating integrity).
+A common place for this is on an unsecured public Wi-Fi network.

+### d.
+Packet Sniffing
+This is a passive attack where the attacker records a copy of every packet that passes by.
+- **Defense:** The best defense against sniffing is **encryption** (e.g., using HTTPS, WPA2/3).
+If data is encrypted, an attacker can still sniff the packets, but the content will be unreadable to them.

+### e.
+IP Spoofing
+This is the act of creating an IP packet with a **forged source IP address** to hide the sender's identity or impersonate another system.

 ---

-## 3. Packet Sniffing

-A **packet sniffer** is a program that can record a copy of every packet that passes by it.

-- **How it works:** An attacker places a sniffer on a network (e.g., a compromised machine or a malicious Wi-Fi access point).
-They can then "eavesdrop" on all traffic.
-- **Defense:** The best defense against sniffing is **encryption**.
-If data is encrypted (like with HTTPS for websites), an attacker can sniff the packets, but the content will be unreadable garbage to them.

----

-## 4. IP Spoofing

-This is the act of creating an IP packet with a **forged source IP address**.

-- **How it works:** An attacker sends a packet but puts a different, fake IP address in the "from" field.
-- **Why it's used:**
-    - To hide the attacker's true identity.
-    - To perform certain attacks where the attacker doesn't need to see the response from the target (e.g., some types of DoS attacks).

----

 ## Exam Focus

 - **2-Mark Questions:**
+    - What are the three goals of the CIA security triad?
+(Confidentiality, Integrity, Availability).
     - Define a DDoS attack.
-    - What is the difference between a virus and a worm?
+    - What is a Man-in-the-Middle attack?
-    - What is packet sniffing?
-What is the primary defense against it?
-    - Define IP spoofing.
 - **10-Mark Question:**
     - "Describe the main categories of attacks that networks face.
-Explain Denial-of-Service (DoS) attacks in detail, including the different types and the role of a botnet."
-        - **Tip:** Start by listing the main attack forms (Malware, DoS, Sniffing, Spoofing).
-Then, focus on DoS.
-Define its goal (unavailability).
-Explain bandwidth flooding and connection flooding.
-Finally, explain how a DDoS attack leverages a botnet to amplify the attack and make it harder to defend against.
-Use a diagram for the DDoS attack structure.

----

-With this understanding of the threats, we can better appreciate the security mechanisms we'll see in later units.
-The final topic in Unit 1 will be a look back at the history of the Internet.
+For each, explain the threat it poses to the principles of confidentiality, integrity, or availability."
+        - **Tip:** Structure your answer by attack type.
+For DoS, link it to violating **Availability**.
+For Packet Sniffing and MitM, link them to violating **Confidentiality**.
+For MitM, also mention that it can violate **Integrity** if the attacker modifies packets.
+This shows a deeper understanding of the "why" behind security.